PMArkive/NintendoClients_wiki/Local-Wireless-Communication-on-PC.md

-This page is intended to provide a simple guide to get started with local wireless communication.
+This page is intended to provide a simple guide to get started with local wireless communication on PC (for [LDN](LDN-Protocol)).

 It is written for Linux users and was tested on a system running Ubuntu.
 If you are using a different operating system, this guide is probably less useful for you.